 - Motions: When a judge is needed to address a matter before trial, a motion is filed to make the request.
 These requests are often necessary when the prosecutor will not dismiss a defective case or certain evidence should be admitted or excluded.

 - Plea Bargain: A plea bargain usually means that the original charge has been amended or reduced to something much more favorable.
 A plea bargain can occur at any stage of a criminal case even during a trial.
 The prosecutor will consult with any victim and arresting law enforcement officer to get approval for certain plea bargains.
 A person charged with a crime is not required to accept a plea bargain.

 - Trial: The prosecutor is required to prove the accused guilty beyond a reasonable doubt (this applies to all crimes and drunk driving).

 - Substance Abuse Evaluation and /or Presentence Report: A substance abuse evaluation is MANDATORY If the accused if found guilty or pleads guilty to operating while impaired or intoxicated.
-A presentence report is mandatory if convicted of any felony.

 - Sentencing Phase: At the sentence stage, the court will hear from the probation department, prosecutor, defense attorney, defendant and any victim that may be involved.

 What about driving under the influence of marijuana?